krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/People/The City Guard/Lieutenant Ghriselia Hillforge.md

-A dwarven woman, with piercing blue eyes wrapped in tattoos on her sun darkened skin and long red hair braided into her beard.
+A dwarven woman, with piercing blue eyes.
+She's wrapped in tattoos inked on her sun darkened skin and her long red hair is braided into her beard.

 Lieutenant for [[The City Guard]]